Trump makes surprise Afghanistan trip, voices hope for ceasefire

 Taliban leaders have told Reuters that the group has again been holding meetings with senior U.S. officials in Doha since last weekend, adding they could soon resume formal peace talks.

-The Air Force One presidential plane touched down at the sprawling Bagram Airfield with White House national security adviser Robert O’Brien, a small group of aides and Secret Service agents, and a pool of reporters.
+The Air Force One presidential plane touched down at Bagram Airfield late in the evening on Thursday, with White House national security adviser Robert O’Brien, a small group of aides and Secret Service agents.
+Two surveillance blimps flew overhead.

 Trump met with Afghan President Ashraf Ghani and served turkey to some U.S. troops before sitting down to eat Thanksgiving dinner with them.
 He chatted and had his picture taken with some of the U.S. forces deployed there.